Department of Chemistry

 A selection of graduates:

-- Fiona Mills-Groninger '08 is pursuing a Ph.D. in biochemistry at the University of Illinois at Urbana-Champaign
+- Fiona Mills-Groninger '08 completed a Ph.D. in Biochemistry at the University of Illinois at Urbana-Champaign.

 - Julie Heckman '04 is employed at Zimmer in Warsaw, IN.

 Blevins '00 completed a Ph.D. in Chemistry at Michigan State